 Segment Reporting

 Our segments are based upon a number of factors, including, the basis for our budgets and forecasts, organizational and management structure and the financial information regularly provided to our Chief Operating Decision Maker (“CODM”), who we have determined to be our Chief Executive Officer.
-Our Board appointed a new chief executive officer, effective September 3, 2025, who immediately assumed the CODM responsibilities.
 The CODM is responsible for making key operating and strategic decisions to assess performance for each segment.
 We assess financial performance of our segments on the basis of revenue and segment operating profit.
 The CODM utilizes both revenue and segment operating profit or loss before interest and income taxes to allocate resources and assesses performance of each segment by comparing actual revenue and operating profit or loss results, respectively, to historical results and previously forecasted financial information.
 Segment operating profit includes expenses directly attributable to running the respective segments' business.
 This excludes any corporate overhead expenses.
 We have centralized corporate functions that provide services to the segments in areas such as accounting, information technology, marketing, legal and human resources.
 Corporate function costs that are not allocated to the segments are included in the row labeled "Corporate functions" in the table below.

 Year Ended December 31,